AhmadMoussa/GORILLA-SUN-BLOG/_posts/2022-06-12-Bowyer-Watson-Algorithm-for-Delaunay-Triangulation.md

 <h2><a name='delaunator'></a>Using the Delaunator Class</h2>

 And lastly, I want to include a section on using the delaunator, because in most projects it's probably better to use an efficient library rather than reinventing the wheel.
 You can find the library <a href='https://github.com/mapbox/delaunator'>here</a>, where you're provided with a couple of options to integrate it with your project, depending on your preferences and needs.

-I like having a copy of the code